szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

 So here's what the mod changes:

 #### PASSIVES
 - **Hide in plain sight** now works with an innate spell.
 You can choose to instantly hide in plain sight for 15 seconds.
-After 5 rounds, this ability returns to you.
-This prevents spamming.
+To prevent spamming, this ability, this ability returns to you after 5 rounds.
+As you level, the cooldown gets reduced by 1 round, up to 2 rounds of wait.
+It's also not affected by wild magic, silence, or dead magic and it does not take up your action per round.
 The Hide in Shadows ability functions identically compared to other Thieves.
-As you level, the cooldown gets reduced by 1 round, up to 2 rounds of wait.
-It's also not affected by wild magic, silence, or dead magic.
 - **Innate Infravision**: Shadowdancers should be able to see in the dark better, so regardless of race, you get Infravision by default, and an appropiate icon will appear on your portrait.
 - **Natural evasion**: Start out with a bonus to AC, AC against Missiles, Saves vs. Breath, and movement speed of 2
 - **+20 bonus to Hiding** at the start (up from +10), improves by 5% at level 3, and every three levels thereafter